 The TideWater is my all-time favorite surf fishing rod.
 It’s pretty cheap, but it’s an absolute beast of a rod.
 The length and extra flex in its tip give you plenty of casting power, and with the right weight and practice can easily get your bait a hundred yards out.
 It’s also a strong enough rod to handle massive fish like those six-foot-wide stingrays and larger sharks.

 Eventually, the ceramic eyes in the guides will fall out, but you’ll get a couple of thousand casts out of these rods before you run into any problems.
 The only weak point of the rod is the guides since the actual rod hasn’t ever failed me.

 Check Price on Amazon

 Alternatively, this Fiblink is another good choice in a surf rod.
-You can get a variety of sizes and styles for it, even getting a four-piece rod if you travel often or have trouble storing a 2-piece one.
-It has stainless steel guides, a comfortable handle wrap, and the carbon fiber blank is really light.
+You can get a variety of sizes and styles for it, even getting a four-piece rod if you often travel or have trouble storing a 2-piece one.
+It has stainless steel guides, a comfortable handle wrap, and a light carbon fiber blank.
 It even comes with a year warranty for any defects.